 APR is calculated based on the following loan assumptions:

 Provident Funding Administration/Commitment Fee:

 Total APR related charges used for calculating APR**:

 * Prepaid Interest: Actual number of days may be less than 30 days.

 ** APR items do not denote all closing cost items.
-Provident Funding will issue Good Faith Estimate within 3 days receiving your loan application.
+Provident Funding will issue a Good Faith Estimate within 3 days of receiving your loan application.

 *** All rates and programs subject to loan underwriting and approval and may be subject to change, depending on your individual credit profile and other qualifications.

 Add To Principal and Interest (P&I)